w3c/wot-usecases/USE-CASES/use-case-opc-ua-binding.md

 In the context of enhancing productivity and sustainability, the goal is to operate the bottling line in such a way that production is further increased when sufficient or surplus renewable energy is available.

-The backend system requests frequently a Smart Grid endpoint (via HTTP) how the current power production is and how much renewable energy is produced.
+The backend system checks periodically a Smart Grid endpoint (via HTTP) how the current power production is and how much renewable energy is produced.

 Based on the bottling line's current power consumption, which is measured via Modbus, the backend system decides to increase productivity when surplus renewable energy is available.